Miss Scarlet and The Duke 1×06 “The Case of Henry Scarlet” Spoilers Ahead

 We’re left clearly wanting more, and a large part is due to Kate Phillips’ performance.
 Her portrayal of Eliza Scarlet is no easy feat–her ability to balance Eliza’s femininity with her spirited and outspoken nature appears effortless.
 She proves that women onscreen can be badass and likeable without being mutually exclusive, and you can still have sizzling sexual tension with a good-looking Scottish detective inspector whose beard game is on point.
 As a character, Eliza is someone you want to have as a friend–she doesn’t hold grudges or judgements, and she tries to do right by everyone.
 She remains kind to and looks for the goodness in others despite facing her own obstacles and doesn’t back down for what she believes in.
 She makes mistakes, but she earns from them and admits when she is in the wrong.
 On the other end, we have Stuart Martin as her foil, who perfectly encompasses William Wellington’s masculine energy with layers of thoughtfulness and periodic benevolence.
 These two have chemistry that fuels life into the show, and we can’t wait to see what more they can bring in a much-deserved second season.

 For now, we’ll impatiently wait alongside fans until we are bestowed with new adventures.
 Until then, we’d love to hear from our readers!
-What were your favorite moments of the episode?
-The season?
-Let us know in the comments below!
+What were your favorite moments from Miss Scarlet and The Duke 1×06?
+What about the whole season?
+Let us know in the comments below.

 Born and raised in Los Angeles.
 Fluent in sarcasm and film references.